work

 The martial arts industry occupies a unique space in the minds of U.S. consumers, blending elements of discipline, athleticism, and cultural mystique.
 What’s particularly intriguing is the lack of a clear brand leader in this category- a rare opportunity in a market brimming with potential.
 Enter Hyper, a bold and innovative company from Huntington Beach, California, the surf capital of the world, where creativity and an action-driven lifestyle are deeply ingrained.

-Cory brings a fresh consumer perspective to the industry that hasn’t existed before.
-Bridging the tradition the industry values with the fun, modern sensibility the core demographic craves is no easy task—but Cory found that balance effortlessly. - Roland Osborne, CEO, Hyper Martial Arts
+Cory brings a fresh perspective to the industry.
+Bridging the tradition the industry values with the fun, modern sensibility the core demographic craves isn’t easy.
+Cory found that balance. - Roland Osborne, CEO, Hyper Martial Arts

 The concept behind Hyper’s design approach embraces the lifestyle of the kids practicing martial arts, amplifying the street-level aspects of their lives.
 This adds a new lifestyle dimension to the sport, making it more relatable and accessible beyond the training environment.